About the fund

-- Examples of allowable expenses include funds to support a GRA or lecturer to gather and analyze course data and/or develop curricular materials, a course release for a faculty member undertaking a significant role in developing a course that meets an important department or program objective.
+- Examples of allowable expenses include funds to support a GRA or lecturer to gather and analyze course data and/or develop curricular materials, resources for materials to support student learning in a class or resource center.

 - Some projects may not incur direct expenses tied to them but might demand the involvement of multiple faculty members; for these projects the funds can serve as an incentive to departments/programs to undertake significant curricular development/redesign and can be used to meet other department needs.
 In such cases, it is sufficient to clarify how the money will be used as an incentive by the department or program to address the problem or need.

 Proposals will be judged on the potential impact of the project in terms of the goals articulated for the funds.
 Proposals with a broad impact will be favored over those that address a small group of students.
 The program will not typically fund proposals for single-semester projects.
 Please note: awardees will provide a brief written report at the conclusion of the funding cycle, detailing the project and results.
 Remaining funds will not be dispersed until the report is submitted and objectives have been met.

 - Select "Internal Competitions" from the upper left menu